That title is a good start. But the real question is "Which one is right for you?"

-Before anything else, we need a working definition of maintenance itself.
+Before anything else, we need a working definition of maintenance strategy.
 What we need is a clear understanding of the destination before we can decide on the best route there.
-So, what is maintenance?
+So, what is a maintenance strategy?

-Reducing it to the bare essentials, maintenance is what we do to keep things up and running for the longest stretches possible while using the smallest amount of resources.
-Here resources are things like time, money, and manpower.
+Reducing it to the bare essentials, it's a framework we use to keep things up and running for the longest stretches possible while using the smallest amount of resources.
+Here resources are things like time, money, and labor.
 Breaking resources into different types can be helpful, but remember that they're generally interconnected.
-Manpower costs money, for example.
+Labor costs money, for example.
 And everyone knows, time is money.

 If maintenance were just about keeping things up and running for as long as possible, we could pour tons of resources into every situation and call it a day.
 Need to keep your family station wagon on the road?
 If you're not taking resources into account, hiring a NASCAR pit crew to hang out in your garage becomes a viable solution.
 Or, just buy a new station wagon every time the old one gets to a quarter tank of gas.
 Those are extreme examples, but they highlight how important it is to always consider resources when looking for the best maintenance strategy.